ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 ```

 ## Applying Styles
-Styling an application is as simply as loading a CSS file with a :root block or using javascript to change properties.
+Styling an application is as simple as loading a CSS file with a :root block or using javascript to change properties.

-A full theme will provide all the CSS properties used throughout the component collection.
-This simplified example just show how primary color would be changed via CSS
+A full theme will provide all of the CSS properties used throughout the component collection.
+This simplified example just shows how primary color would be changed via CSS.

 ```css
 :root {